Frequently asked questions

 However, Pear Tree Elementary uses more creative, abstract and non-linear approaches that encourage critical thinking (higher-order thinking), problem-solving, risk-taking, and multiple solutions.
-These approaches includes project-based learning, problems-based learning, and inquiry-based learning.
+These approaches include project-based learning, problem-based learning, and inquiry-based learning.

 We also expect our students to be able to function both independently and in group settings, which is challenging in terms of executive functioning and social skills.

 Additionally, as a Group 3 category school, Pear Tree does not receive any government funding, including for special needs funding.
 This means that any in-class support, which is likely required by a student with autism, must be paid for by the family.
 This is in addition to other forms of external specialist support that the child may need, such as speech therapy, ABA training, etc. All of these things combined are beyond the financial means of any average family.
 Other private schools that are Group 1 or 2 category are eligible for special needs funding.